Native Seed Mix Selected

 Identification

-A 2022 map shows the inventory of plants that were around the KPVillas retention pond.
-Homeowner volunteers removed most of the invasive honeysuckle.
-An ensuing survey by a regional specialist from the State of Indiana Cooperative Invasives Management (SICIM) yielded a 2024 invasive species management plan
+A 2022 map shows the inventory of plants that were around the KPVillas retention pond then.
+Homeowner volunteers removed most of the dominant invasives.
+An ensuing survey by a regional specialist from the State of Indiana Cooperative Invasives Management (SICIM) yielded a 2024 invasive species management plan.

 Removal

 The SICIM management plan suggests techniques and timetables to eradicate the invasive species, including manually, cut surface, and foliar spray.
-Among the aggressive plants to prioritize for removal are the Yellow Flag Irises, which are rapidly enclosing the pond's waterline.
-While eradicating yellow flag iris is challenging, delays will beget higher costs.
+Among the aggressive plants prioritized for removal in 2025 are the yellow flag irises.

 Restoration